Joseph-33/GraspTools/README.md

 A bash script that automates much of the DF layer optimisation for you, with many functions such as nuclear decrease mode and creating screened hydrogenic functions to reestimate orbitals.

-## disks generator

-Creates a disks file for mpi calculations, argument is number of cores

 ## nodecounter.py

 Counts the number of nodes and difference from correct node from a GRASP octave file